danhans42/xpp_psx/README.md

  Compatibility
  =============

- Xplorers are funny fuckers - some stuff works on some versions and not on others.
+ Xplorers are funny fuckers from a command perspective - some stuff works on some versions and not on others.
 Mileage may vary.
  Xplorer64 only supports flash/status/upload&exec bin commands.

  Commands/Features
  ================

+ Below is a summary of my experiments with a few different carts/versions.

  |Command                                     |FX4.2 |PRO 2.0   |XP_1.9  |XP_64    |
  |--------------------------------------------|------|----------|--------|---------|